lwebber/promineo-js-week2/class/problems.md

 ## WARMUP - LOGIC

-Given two nums, return their sum.
-Unless the two values are the same, then return double their sum.

 We have two monkeys, a and b, and the variables aSmile and bSmile indicate if each is smiling.
 We are in trouble if they are both smiling or if neither of them is smiling.

 We have a loud talking parrot.
 The "hour" variable is the current hour time in the range 0..23.
 We are in trouble if the parrot is talking and the hour is before 7 or after 20.
 Return true if we are in trouble.